Find Affordable College Courses

 Lexington, KY

-University of Kentucky did quite well in this year’s ranking of the best schools for finance and financial management students.
-It came in at #21 on the list.
+University of Kentucky ranked #21 on this year’s Best Finance & Financial Management Schools in the Southeast Region list.
 UK is a very large public school located in the city of Lexington.

 After completing their degree, finance graduates from UK carry an average student debtload of $24,250.
 The average monthly payment of a loan this size is about $480, assuming that the borrower is on a 10-year repayment plan.